 Tip: If you want a sweater that feels and looks almost exactly like the designer version, start with H&M or COS.

-Choosing Your Best Dupe
+Choosing Your Best Style Alternative

 Budget